February 28, 2021

 That next happened to be a little ditty called Prophecy, which dropped a couple of weeks later.
-I didn’t actually know what the word ‘prophecy’ meant, but the trailer, along the tagline, “The monster movie,” made it impossible to pass up.
-Ever since I was little, I always had a soft spot for monster movies, even if the belligerent beastie was a snot-coated mutant bear.
+I didn’t actually know what the word ‘prophecy’ meant, but the trailer, along with the tagline, “The monster movie,” made it impossible to pass up.
+Ever since I was little, I always had a soft spot for creature features, even if the belligerent beastie was a snot-coated mutant bear.

 Robert Reed Foxworth stars as Dr. Robert Verne, an environmentalist who’s hired by the EPA to investigate a dispute between a paper mill and the local Native Americans.
 He also brings wife Maggie (Talia Shire), who plays the cello but really serves no narrative purpose other than to react, scream and announce she’s pregnant.
 For that, Shire gets top-billing, presumably because Rocky made her the most famous face in the cast.
 Poor Mr. Foxworth, a talented guy who simply had the misfortune of looking too much like the Brady Bunch dad to have any marquee value (though he’s deceptively creepy in Damien: Omen II).

 It turns out the mill has been dumping mercury into the nearby river, which spawns a variety of abnormally large animals, including the aforementioned snot-bear.
 Like the creature features of the ‘50s, Prophecy is also a movie with a message.
-But instead of the perils of nuclear testing, we’re made privy to the consequences of polluting the environment.
-You gotta love the science applied by screenwriter David Seltzer, which is kinda like suggesting windmills cause cancer.
+But instead of the perils of nuclear testing, we’re made privy to the consequences of polluting the environment, though the science applied by screenwriter David Seltzer is kinda like suggesting windmills cause cancer.